 What Is A Timeshare?

-On top of the initial investment (which can range from nothing to hundreds of thousands) you also have maintenance fees to pay yearly.
-Though this aren’t always excessively high, they can be sometimes even more so then the cost of the timeshare in the first place.
+On top of the initial investment (which can range from nothing to hundreds of thousands), you also have maintenance fees to pay yearly.
+Though this isn’t always excessively high, they can be sometimes even more so than the cost of the timeshare in the first place.

 Why Would You Want To Get Out Of A Timeshare?